osg-htc/user-school-2018/docs/materials/day3/part1-ex3-wrapper.md

         :::bash
         #/bin/bash

-        ncbi-blast-2.6.0+/bin/blastx -db pdbaa/pdbaa -query mouse.fa -out results.txt
+        ncbi-blast-2.7.1+/bin/blastx -db pdbaa/pdbaa -query mouse.fa -out results.txt

+	!!! note
-    **Note**: the "header" of `#!/bin/bash` will tell the computer that this is a bash shell script and can be run in the same way that  you would run individual commands on the command line.)
+		The "header" of `#!/bin/bash` will tell the computer that this is a bash shell script and can be run in the same way that  you would run individual commands on the command line.

 Submit File Changes
 -------------------